Leadership

 Michael LaFarr headshot

-Dr. Michael LaFarr is the Executive Director of the Health & Counseling Center at the University of Denver.
-He earned his BA in Education from Johnson State College in 1993, his MA in Higher Education from the University of Denver in 2008, and his PsyD in Clinical Psychology from the Massachusetts School of Professional Psychology in 2010.
+Dr. Michael LaFarr earned his BA in Education from Johnson State College in 1993, his MA in Higher Education from the University of Denver in 2008, and his PsyD in Clinical Psychology from the Massachusetts School of Professional Psychology in 2010.
 Previously Michael was the Executive Director of Health and Wellness at Brandeis University and was also the former Director of Student Affairs at the Harvard School of Public Health.
 Michael served in the Peace Corps of the United States, working in Education and Health Promotion in Mali, West Africa.
 His professional interests include health care disparity & access, health and wellness, college mental health, differences in learning, grief counseling, giftedness, psychodynamic treatment, sexual therapy, non-majority sexual orientation & transgender mental health.

 Shana Alston